Menu

 Honors in ENSP

-nat aquDepartmental Honors gives you an opportunity to conduct your own (original) research, collect and analyze data, and discuss and write about it with like-minded others.
+nat aquDepartmental Honors gives you an opportunity to write a research thesis and receive an honors citation on your diploma.
+You will conduct your own (original) research, collect and analyze data, and discuss and write about it with like-minded others.
 Successful honors students are inquisitive, self-motivated, and good time-managers -- the kind of students with whom most faculty members enjoy working!
 Additionally, the coursework normally "counts" towards requirements in your concentration, so shouldn't affect your graduation.

-The goal of ENSP Honors is to encourage and recognize superior scholarship by providing opportunities for students to engage in independent study and research.
+The goal of ENSP Honors is to encourage and recognize superior scholarship by providing opportunities for students to engage in independent study and research, resulting in a thesis.

-The research project will be conducted under the supervision of a faculty mentor, often within the student's area of concentration, and will result in an Honors thesis.
+The research project will be conducted under the supervision of a faculty mentor ("honors thesis advisor") and will result in an Honors thesis.

 What does the program entail?

 • 9 credits of coursework, which can include up to two Honors Option courses, or 600-level graduate courses.
-With permission of the student's concentration advisor, these courses can also double-count as ENSP Restricted Electives
+With permission, these courses can also double-count as ENSP Restricted Electives

 • Honors Option Contract - required for students wishing to develop an Honors option of an already existing course

-• 6 credits of self-conducted research under the supervision of a faculty member (ENSP499)
+• 6 credits of self-conducted research under the supervision of an honors thesis advisor (ENSP499)

 ENSP Honors Program Guide - includes admission requirements and program details